 Lowering blood glucose

-Lowering blood glucose and completely reversing type-2 diabetes without the use of drugs is a fascinating new domain of research[1].
 This is a highly complex subject; I will endeavour to make it simpler for you to understand.
 Nevertheless expect to have those brain cells stretched.
+Every obese person and all diabetics should have an understanding of this matter.

-I would suggest that those enjoying a naturally high fibre and low refined-starch foods need have few concerns on the subject; they are unlikely to suffer from T2D and can give this page the miss.
+I would suggest that those enjoying a naturally high fibre diet and low refined-starch foods need have few concerns on the subject.
+They are unlikely to suffer from T2D and can give this page the miss; but they are few and far between.

 Magnesium from nuts and seeds